For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 An affordability check is carried out by a mortgage lender in addition to a credit check.
 It's designed to assess how much you can realistically afford to pay each month.
 They look at your incomings and outgoings, and as your Student Loan is a regular outgoing, it'll leave you with less money to spend each month.

-That said, the impact of your Student Loan on an affordability check will be minimal as the repayments are such a small percentage of your overall income.
+That said, the impact of your Student Loan on an affordability check shouldn't be too significant, as the repayments are a relatively small percentage of your overall income.

 We keep banging on about this, but it bears repeating: Student Finance terms aren't set in stone.

-While the terms are decent enough right now, they can change at any time.
-It can work both ways but, should they change for the worse, you might later regret not clearing your debt earlier.
+Whatever you think of the current terms, they can change at any time.
+It can work both ways, but should they change for the worse, you might later regret not clearing your debt earlier.

 5 things to do BEFORE repaying your Student Loan